togostanza/togostanza/doc/Getting-Started.md

 Serving at http://localhost:8080
 ```

 Open the URL on your browser.
+The overview of hello stanza will appear.
+On the right pane, you will see the stanza working and saying "hello, world!".

 ## Commit and push to GitHub